Posted on

 • Vitamin D from sunlight is the calciferol (vitamin D-3) we talked about.

 Ergocalciferol (Vitamin D2) and cholecalciferol (Vitamin D3) tend to be the main types.
 Both forms of Vitamin D are found in food, but Vitamin D3 is more abundant in foods than Vitamin D2.
-Vitamin D3 is also more effective in helping to prevent various health problems, including heart disease, and type 2 diabetes.
+Vitamin D3 is also more effective in helping to prevent various health problems, including heart disease and type 2 diabetes.

 So if you’re looking to increase your intake of Vitamin D3, make sure to include plenty of food sources in your diet.
 And if you’re already deficient in Vitamin D3, don’t worry – both forms of vitamin D are still valuable for your health.
 In fact, taking a multivitamin that includes both forms of vitamin D is a good way to ensure you’re getting the most out of your vitamins.*